 Dust Collection Attachment – As mentioned above I provided many things I would suggest you consider for your wood router and dust collection is one upgrade I would suggest heavily.
 As dust is a wonderful thing to see and provides a great feeling of accomplishment when creating your wood signs, it is not great from a health perspective.

 It is frustrating if you are constantly changing your wood router bit due to the wood sign projects that you perform.
 A quick collet changer would be something to consider.
-It replaces your collet with a collet which already has your predefined wood router bits tightened and your mount to the wood router with an Allen wrench.
+It replaces your collet with a collet that already has your predefined wood router bits tightened and your mount to the wood router with an Allen wrench.
 It does make lite work and reduces the frustration of constantly changing wood router bits.

 How Do You Maintain A Wood Router